I’m going to say something that might upset a lot of digital marketers.

 Earning your relationships

-The typical approach on social media is to write tons of blog posts, make quotes 17155826040_6598aa9071_zon images pointing to the blog posts, and post them.
+The typical approach on social media is to write tons of blog posts, make quotes on images pointing to the blog posts, and post them.
 Instead of that, search for your audience — your potential customers.
 Then listen.
 See what they post and what they ask about.
 See where the problems are.
 Then help.
 Answer their questions.
 Write blog posts or make videos that help, and share them with the specific people that are having problems, as well as the broader audience.
 Be helpful.
 Your discussions will make relationships.

 Those people you build relationships with will look out for you.
 [Tweet this]